renovatebot/renovate/docs/usage/opentelemetry.md

 This variable controls the endpoint for the telemetry data.
 Once this endpoint is set, you can use all environment variables listed in the [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk-environment-variables.md).
 You can also set the following environment variables:

-OTEL_SERVICE_NAME: to control the service name that will be emitted in traces, defaults to `renovate`
+- `OTEL_SERVICE_NAME`: to control the service name that will be emitted in traces, defaults to `renovate`
-OTEL_SERVICE_NAMESPACE: to control the service namespace that will be emitted in traces, defaults to `renovatebot.com`
+- `OTEL_SERVICE_NAMESPAC`E: to control the service namespace that will be emitted in traces, defaults to `renovatebot.com`
-OTEL_SERVICE_VERSION: to control the service version that will be emitted in traces, defaults to using the pkg version
+- `OTEL_SERVICE_VERSION`: to control the service version that will be emitted in traces, defaults to using the pkg version

 ## Debugging